department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/convalescence.md

 **If you had surgery**, you may be able to get disability benefits if:
   -	The surgery required a recovery time of at least 1 month **or** reports show that the surgery or treatment was for a service-connected disability, **and**
   -	The surgery resulted in severe issues, such as:
-      - Surgical wounds that haven't healed all the way
+      - Surgical wounds that haven't totally healed
       - Stumps of recent amputations
       - Being unable to move due to being put in splints or casts to help with healing (known as therapeutic immobilizations)
       - Being unable to leave your house (known as house confinement)